U.S. calls on OPEC and its allies to pump more oil | Headlines

 "At a critical moment in the global recovery, this is simply not enough," he said in a statement.
 The unusual statement ratcheted up international pressure and comes as the administration tries to contain a range of rising prices and supply bottlenecks across the economy that have fueled inflation concerns.

 Biden has made recovering from the economic recession triggered by the pandemic a key priority for his administration.
 The message also underscored the new dynamic between Washington and OPEC since Biden's predecessor, Donald Trump, broke with prior practice in demanding specific policy changes to lower prices.
-Trump had threatened to withdraw military support from OPEC's leader Saudi Arabia.
+Trump had threatened to withdraw military support from OPEC's leader Saudi Arabia over output.

 At a meeting held in July, OPEC+ agreed to boost output by 400,000 bpd a month starting in August until the rest of the 5.8 million bpd cut is phased out.
 OPEC+ is scheduled to hold another meeting on Sept.
 1 to review the situation.
 The White House on Wednesday also directed the Federal Trade Commission (FTC), which polices anti-competitive behavior in domestic U.S. markets, to investigate whether illegal practices were contributing to higher U.S. gasoline prices.